-course of the bankruptcy proceedings.
-Where, however, the bankruptcy took place prior to the enactment of CERCLA in 1980, it has been held that a CERCLA claim could not have arisen at that time and therefore could not have been discharged by the bankruptcy.
-129 Other exceptions would be in the unusual circumstance where the debt is, for some reason, specifically excepted from discharge, or where the acts or omissions giving rise to the environmental claim are found to be "willful and malicious injury by the debtor to another entity or to the property of another entity."
-Additionally, if the reorganized successor corporation has become a party with statutory liability as an owner, operator, or arranger on its own account, it may be subject to suit in that capacity without the need to demonstrate that it succeeds to the predecessor company's liability.
-Finally, under certain circumstances, a successor entity that has purchased the assets of a bankrupt corporation may be deemed to have succeeded to the liabilities of that corporation under exceptions to the usual rule that an asset purchaser does not take on the liabilities of the seller.
-These exceptions include where the purchasing corporation has expressly or impliedly agreed to assume the seller's debts, where the transaction amounts to a de facto consolidation or merger of the corporations, where the purchaser is merely a continuation of the seller business, and where the transaction is entered into fraudulently to escape liability.
-132 c.
+Where a plaintiff has a cost recovery claim based on the activities of a debtor that has reorganized pursuant to Chapter 11, it typically will not be possible to pursue the reorganized successor to the bankrupt entity.
+This is because such claims are typically discharged in the course of the bankruptcy proceedings.
+Where, however, the bankruptcy took place prior to the enactment of CERCLA in 1980, it has been held that a CERCLA claim could not have arisen at that time and therefore could not have been discharged by the bankruptcy.133 Other exceptions would be in the unusual circumstance where the debt is, for some reason, specifically excepted from discharge, or where the acts or omissions giving rise to the environmental claim are found to be "willful and malicious injury by the debtor to another entity or to the property of another entity."134 Additionally, if the reorganized successor corporation has become a party with statutory liability as an owner, operator, or arranger on its own account, it may be subject to suit in that capacity without the need to demonstrate that it succeeds to the predecessor company's liability.135 Finally, under certain circumstances, a successor entity that has purchased the assets of a bankrupt corporation may be deemed to have succeeded to the liabilities of that corporation under exceptions to the usual rule that an asset purchaser does not take on the liabilities of the seller.
+These exceptions include where the purchasing corporation has expressly or impliedly agreed to assume the seller's debts, where the transaction amounts to a de facto consolidation or merger of the corporations, where the purchaser is merely a continuation of the seller business, and where the transaction is entered into fraudulently to escape liability.136 c.
 Other Defenses i.
 Use of Federal Funds by State and Local Transportation Agency.-A defendant to a cost recovery action brought by a transportation agency may argue that the transportation agency is not the "real party in interest" because it did not fund the remediation.
 Since a transportation agency may be substantially aided by Federal-Aid Highway Funds or other federal, state, or local sources of funds for the remediation, the transportation agency is arguably not the only entity with a vested interest in obtaining recovery from PRPs.
 In Washington State Department of Transportation v.
-Washington National Gas Co., 33 a PRP unsuccessfully raised this argument in defense of the WSDOT's cost recovery action.
-The District Court for the Eastern District of Washington held that the WSDOT was the real party in interest even where FHWA had funded the remediation and was to receive reimbursement for any costs recovered.
-Since the WSDOT was obligated to reimburse FHWA for any costs recovered, FHWA would be estopped from pursuing the defendant and there would be no double recovery.
-135 ii.
-State Immunity From Suit-Discussion of Seminole Tribe of Florida v.
-Florida, et al.-Any state transportation agency that is named as a PRP in cost recovery action in federal court may and should raise the defense of sovereign immunity.
-As a result of the United States Supreme Court's decision in Seminole Tribe of Florida v.
-Florida, the federal courts lack the power to hear causes of action brought under CERCLA against a state and its agencies.
-Seminole Tribe is one of several recent Supreme Court pronouncements in the complicated field of Eleventh Amendment jurisprudence.
-A brief discussion of Eleventh Amendment law will be helpful in understanding Seminole Tribe and the immunity available to a transportation agency.
+Washington Natural Gas Co.,137 a PRP unsuccessfully raised this argument in defense of the WSDOT's cost recovery action.138 The District Court for the Eastern District of Washington held that the WSDOT was the real party in interest even where FHWA had funded the remediation and was to receive reimbursement for any costs recovered.
+Since the WSDOT was obligated to reimburse FHWA for any costs recovered, FHWA would be estopped from pursuing the defendant, and there would be no double recovery.14